-13. The University deals with academic appeals in confidence, to the extent that this is compatible with making enquiries and holding meetings to consider the matter.
-The University collects and processes a variety of personal data in order to fulfil relevant student Regulations (see the Regulations web page for a list of all Student Regulations).
+The University deals with academic appeals in confidence, to the extent that this is 13. compatible with making enquiries and holding meetings to consider the matter.
+The University collects and processes a variety of personal data in order to fulfil relevant student regulations (see the Regulations web page for a list of all Student Regulations).
 This personal data may be provided by the student or collected from other departments within the University or taken from publicly available sources such as social media or, in the case of apprentices, provided by the employer.
 The University processes personal data for this purpose in its legitimate interests.
 Some Regulations will require the sharing of sensitive personal data (defined as "special category" data by data protection legislation).
 The University processes and shares special category data in the substantial public interest and only where it is necessary to enable the University to fulfil its duties of care to the student, other students, or to safeguard third parties.
 More detail on the types of data collected and how it is used to meet this need can be found in the Student Regulations Privacy Notice, available at the above link.
-Under the conditions attached to the operation of Degree Apprenticeship programmes, the University is required by the Education and Skills Funding Agency to inform an employer about the progress and attendance of an apprentice and this may include details of any academic appeal.